bhill-slac/p4p-dev/documentation/client.rst

 Subsequent updates for a `Subscription` will not be delivered until the current callback has completed.
 However, updates for other Subscriptions may be delivered.

+Monitor Flow Control
+""""""""""""""""""""

+It may be desirable to artificially slow the rate of monitor callbacks to express eg. a rate limit.
+The basic mechanism for doing this is to "block" in a callback.
+This must be done in a way which is appropriate to the concurrency mechanism used eg. (`time.sleep()` vs. `cothread.Sleep()` vs. `yield from asyncio.sleep()`).

+In practice an Event wait with timeout will be used rather than a simple sleep.
+See `threading.Event`, `cothread.Event`, or `asyncio.Event`.

+For cothread and asyncio, this approach is entirely sufficient.
+However, with the threaded client callbacks are dispatched into a thread pool with a finite number of workers.
+When/if all of these are executing callbacks which are blocking, then any remaining Subscriptions will be stalled.

+For this reason `p4p.client.Subscription` has two additional methods `Subscription.pause()` and `Subscription.resume()` which may be used instead of blocking.

+Once `pause()` is called, future callbacks will be withheld until `resume()`.

 RPC
 ^^^